Hvar (town): Economy

 The town of Hvar is first and foremost a maritime port.
 Its location at the center of shipping routes in the Adriatic – both east–west and north–south – make it an ideal base for operations.
 In previous times, the fleets were the Venetian navy, or merchant traders from round the Mediterranean, North Africa and the Black Sea, even as far afield as up the Atlantic coast.
 Nowadays, the fleets are yachts, from sailboat charters to high-end luxury cruisers.
 The marina hosts a number of events year-round, including a New Year regatta.
+The harbour, sheltered by the Pakleni Islands, is one of the main ports for nautical tourism on the southern Adriatic coast.
+During the tourist season, which extends from early April to mid-October, the port has daily fast-catamaran connections with Split and the neighbouring islands of Brač, Korčula, Vis and Šolta.

 Hvar is a destination for vacationers, especially during the summer season.
 There are a number of hotels in town, art galleries, museums, theatres, street cafes, and night clubs.